A Table Full Of Joy

 • Whisk together the egg white plus 1 teaspoon of water.
 Then brush that over the entire lattice.

-• Place pie on a baking sheet and then bake for 25 minutes.
+• Place the pie on a baking sheet and then bake for 25 minutes.
 Then reduce the oven temperature to 375ยฐ and bake for another 25 minutes.
 Keep an eye on the crust.
 If parts start to get dark golden-brown cover those places with foil.

-• Once the pie is done baking let it cool on a wire rack for 2 ยฝ-3 hrs.
+• Once the pie is done baking, let it cool on a wire rack for 2 ยฝ-3 hrs.

-• When serving drizzle with extra caramel sauce and enjoy!
+• When serving, drizzle with extra caramel sauce and enjoy!

 Notes